Kaikōura Canyon: Pre-2016 studies of landslide tsunami hazard

 Rapidly accumulating sandy sediment on a steep slope in an active tectonic region is likely to be susceptible to failure during moderately large earthquakes.
 Strong ground shaking associated with rupture on nearby faults can be expected to reduce the shear strength of the sandy sediment deposit at the canyon head and may trigger mass failures.
 It was estimated that an earthquake magnitude 8 on the Richter magnitude scale or shaking equivalent to V (Moderate) on the Mercalli intensity scale would be enough to trigger such an event.
-The ō region is adjacent to the Marlborough fault zone.
+The Kaikōura region is adjacent to the Marlborough fault zone.
 There are a number of faults in this area predicted to have the capacity to produce such an event.
 The most likely are the Hope Fault, previously New Zealand's most active fault, and the larger Alpine Fault.
 The lesser-known Hundalee Fault also terminates near the Kaikōura coast, and although it is not as large as other faults in the area, it still has the potential to trigger a submarine landslide event.
 The return period for major magnitude 8 or intensity V earthquakes at Kaikōura has been estimated to be in the order of 150 years based on what is known about the return time of earthquake events for regional faults in the Kaikōura area.